AnishMulay/Scrapy-Web-Crawler/README.md

 ## Description

-Collecting data in the form of sentences can be useful for many applications including sentiment analysis using NLP or for a simple classificatin model.
+Collecting data in the form of sentences can be useful for many applications including sentiment analysis using NLP or for a simple classification model.
 Gathering such data can often be a tedious and frustrating task.
 This project will help you generate the required data by performing a few simple steps.

 #### Requirements